Go back to Resources

 3. Hired.com

-Hired.com is a tech-focused job search marketplace and hiring platform that claims to have met the talent sourcing needs of over 10,000 companies.
-The platform was founded in 2002, making it among the oldest of the Triplebyte competitors in the remote hiring market.
-Hired.com is not fully remote, as it has physical headquarters in New York, US.
+Now part of LHH Recruitment Solutions, a business unit of the Adecco Group, Hired.com is a tech-focused job search marketplace and hiring platform that claims to have met the talent sourcing needs of over 10,000 companies.
+The platform was founded in 2002, making it among the oldest contenders in the remote hiring market.
+It is AI-driven, specializing in tech roles.

 Triplebyte vs. Hired